krznck/CopyFlyouts/README.md

 - ability to start minimized on system startup
 - ability to minimize to the system tray
 - portability to removable drives while retaining settings
+- ability to show which process triggered a copy